-Canvas is the first London outpost for Swiss chef Michael Riemenschneider, who made his name at the well regarded Abbey in Penzance.
-The USP here is that diners build their own bespoke tasting menus from a selection of up to 16 dishes available for lunch or dinner.
-For the most part, flavours are subtle, sophisticated and multi-layered, as in an assemblage of lobster, white chocolate and broccoli, or coley with razor clams, grapes and saffron.
-The full power of subtlety is really shown in a stand-out dish of succulent, fleshy langoustine perched on top of slow-cooked pearl barley that has been enriched to the point of no longer being a supporting act by liberal quantities of veal stock and a patient 84 hours of cooking.
-Occasionally, all that clever intricacy misses the mark – witness decadently rich and rare venison smothered by a smear of sweet chocolate.
-The room is small and service is fittingly personal – we particularly appreciated the knowledgeable sommelier and his thoughtful suggestions of suitable wine flights to match chosen dishes.
+Teeny Canvas is the first London outing for Swiss chef Michael Riemenschneider, who made his name cooking at the well-regarded Abbey Hotel in Penzance.
+Here he is offering something different, with diners asked to build their own bespoke tasting menus from a selection of up to 16 items available for lunch or dinner.
+For the most part, flavours are subtle, sophisticated and multi-layered, from an assemblage of lobster, white chocolate and broccoli to a stand-out dish of succulent, fleshy langoustine and asparagus perched atop a mound of pearl barley (slow-cooked in rich veal stock).
+It’s deliberately complex stuff, although all that clever intricacy sometimes misses the mark – witness a plate of decadently rich, rare venison smothered by a heavy-handed smear of sweet chocolate.
+The room is small and service is refreshingly personal – we particularly appreciated the knowledgeable sommelier and his thoughtful suggestions for suitable wine flights.

 Travel to Canvas by Michael Riemenschneider in style with London's leading minicab firm Addison Lee.Get a quote »